amosnier/ecg/README.md

 Enjoy!
 # License
-`ecg` is licensed under the [GNU General Public License v3.0](LICENSE), but the generated files are not!
-Since the generated files by design reproduce large parts of the source SVD files, you should check the license agreement of your source SVD files.
-When it comes to SVD files included in this repository, they are distributed without a license by the vendors and seem to be reproduced elsewhere without particular precaution.
+`ecg` is licensed under the [GNU General Public License v3.0](LICENSE), but this does not apply to the generated files.
+No particular license apply to the generated files from `ecg`'s perspective, but since the generated files by design reproduce large parts of the source SVD files, you should check the license agreement of your source SVD files.
+When it comes to the SVD files included in this repository, they are distributed without a license by their original provider and seem to be reproduced elsewhere without particular precaution.
 Please contact me if you think I am committing any breach of a license agreement.